-- 8. In the present case, it is an admitted position that the requisite bank certificate in respect of exclusive bank account as required under section 60(2)(b) of the Election Act 2017, for the purpose of election expenses, was not produced before the Returning Officer till the last date of scrutiny, which could reflect the required bank was in existence at the time of scrutiny of nomination form, however, the petitioner subsequently opened the requisite bank account after expiry of the scrutiny period.
+- 8. In the present case, it is an admitted position that the exclusive bank account as required under section 60(2)(b) of the Election Act 2017, for the purpose of election expenses, was not in existence at the time of scrutiny of nomination form, however, the petitioner subsequently opened the requisite bank account after expiry of the scrutiny period and rejecting nomination form.
 Opening of requisite bank account after the expiry of scrutiny period does not cure the disqualification of the petitioner. - 9.
 In the backdrop of the above, we have examined the orders rendered by the two forums below and find that the impugned orders are legal and unexceptionable, which suffer from no jurisdictional defect and as such do not call for any interference by this Court in exercise of its constitutional jurisdiction. - 10.
 In view of the foregoing reasons, we do not find any merit in the instant petition, which is accordingly dismissed along with the listed application.